 ebikechoices is supported by its audience.
 When you purchase through links on our site, we may earn a commission.
 Learn more

-The Eleglide electric bike range exclusive to Geekbuying, features three electric mountain bike-style bikes including a folding version.
+The Eleglide electric bike range, features three electric mountain bike-style bikes including a folding version.
 These e-bikes are aimed at the budget-conscious buyer and offer excellent value for money.
-In this preview I will be taking a quick look at all three models and will be doing a full review in the near future once I receive a test sample.
+In this preview I will be taking a quick look at all three models.
+I have also included links to full review articles where relevant.

 This article has been updated to include the latest discounts for the Eleglide M1 and M1 Plus electric bikes.

 The Eleglide range includes something for everyone.
 In this article, I’ve focused on three of their most popular models.
 Since this article was first published.
 The Eleglide range has increased to included hybrid / trekking and fat tyre e-bikes.